harveyt/moysetutoring/content/post/arithmetic.md

 making a witch with a hooked nose and pointed chin.
 She is painted green (witches have green faces, everyone knows that), and has a black dress with a jagged hem.
 I chat with my friend J--- as we work on our masterpieces; J--- is making a clown, complete with white face and enormous red grin that takes up half its head.
 Mrs. S--- encourages us to do little puppet shows in French, but they are not very good:

 CLOWN: 	Bonjour
 WITCH: 	Bonjour
 CLOWN: 	Comment vous appelez-vous?
 WITCH: 	Je m’appelle Witch
-CLOWN: 	Quel âge quel âge avez-vous?
+CLOWN: 	Quel âge avez-vous?
 WITCH: 	J’ai quatre-vingt six ans
 CLOWN: 	Au revoir
 WITCH: 	Au revoir